MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Kyubey commented on the shape of her karma changing, some utter claptrap about it being "incompatible with eternal samsara".

-And now she was having a breakdown over scorched pans.
+And now, that same girl was having a breakdown over scorched pans.
 Pans can be *scrubbed!*

+*This may not end well, but... she speaks so highly of this figure in her life.
+This girl...*

 "Akemi-san..."